Hugo Krawczyk

-Hugo Krawczyk is an Argentine-Israeli cryptographer best known for co-inventing the HMAC message authentication algorithm and contributing in fundamental ways to the cryptographic architecture of central Internet standards, including IPsec, IKE, and SSL/TLS, in particular, both IKEv2 and TLS 1.3 use Krawczyk’s SIGMA protocol as the cryptographic core of their key exchange procedures.
+Hugo M. Krawczyk is an Argentine-Israeli cryptographer best known for co-inventing the HMAC message authentication algorithm and contributing in fundamental ways to the cryptographic architecture of central Internet standards, including IPsec, IKE, and SSL/TLS.
+In particular, both IKEv2 and TLS 1.3 use Krawczyk's SIGMA protocol as the cryptographic core of their key exchange procedures.
 He has also contributed foundational work in the areas of threshold and proactive cryptosystems and searchable symmetric encryption, among others.

 Education

-Krawczyk acquired a Bachelor of Arts in Mathematics from the University of Haifa.
+Krawczyk acquired a Bachelor of Arts in mathematics from the University of Haifa.
 Later he received his Master of Science and Ph.D. in computer science from Technion - Israel Institute of Technology with Oded Goldreich as doctoral thesis advisor.